BoxResin/MarkdownViewSupport/README.md

     mdv:markdown="## Hello Markdown"
     android:id="@+id/markdownView" />
 ```
 `cssFromAssets` attribute is optional.
-If you want to apply custom style to markdown, you should make css file at `assets` directory, and attach its path to `cssFromAssets` attribute.
+If you want to apply custom style to markdown, you should make css file at `assets` directory and attach its path to `cssFromAssets` attribute.
 You can also use `markdownFromAssets` attribute to set markdown text from the `assets` as well.

 and refer it in your Activity/Fragment: